Kentucky remembers tornado victims as rebuilding continues

 Bullock admitted Christmas brings a mix of feelings amid so much ongoing struggle — “Why are we getting to be in our house for Christmas?” while others aren’t — but said she and her husband have always gone all out for the holidays.
 She said leaning in to do some of the things they enjoy feels a little like taking a stand.

-So she went “overboard” stringing Christmas lights on their new home and bought plenty of new decorations, but said it will take time before the display is completely revived.
+So her husband went “overboard” stringing Christmas lights on their new home, she said, and she bought plenty of new decorations.
+But it will take time before the display is completely revived.

 “I can’t make it look like that yet,” she said.
 “It’s going to have to wait another year.”